Autonomous Planning Based on Spatial Concepts to Tidy Up Home Environments with Service Robots: Experiments

 \section{Experiments}

-In this paper, we perform the experiments based on the conditions and evaluation of Stage 1 and 2 of the Tidy Up Here task, as previously described in Appendix~\ref{apdx:tidy-up}.
+We perform experiments based on the conditions and evaluation of Stages 1 and 2 of the Tidy Up Here task in WRS.
 By the quantitative evaluation of the achievement of the tidy-up task, we aim to show the validity and viability of the proposed planning method for tidying up objects.
-The successfulness of the tidy-up task is measured based on the same score criteria as the Tidy Up Here task.
-Furthermore, in Stage 2, we conduct experiments not only exclusively with known objects that have already been learned (Stage~2-1), but also including objects with unknown target positions (Stage~2-2).
-Herewith, we show that the robot can adequately tidy up by asking the user for the desired target place for objects without known tidied positions.
+The success of the tidy-up task is measured based on the same score criteria as the Tidy Up Here task.
+Furthermore, in Stage 2, we conduct experiments not only exclusively with known objects that have already been learned (Stage~2-1) but also including objects with unknown target positions (Stage~2-2).
+Herewith, we show that the robot can adequately tidy up by asking the user for the desired target place for the objects without known tidied positions.